Altitude Sickness: A Guide for Trekking in the Himalayas of Nepal

 Altitude Sickness:

-Altitude sickness, also known as acute mountain sickness (AMS).
+Altitude sickness, known as acute mountain sickness (AMS).
 It is a condition caused by decreased availability of oxygen at high altitudes.
 It primarily affects individuals who ascend rapidly to altitudes above 2,500 meters (8,000 feet).
 The severity of symptoms varies from mild discomfort to life-threatening conditions like high-altitude pulmonary edema (HAPE) and high-altitude cerebral edema (HACE).

 At higher altitudes, the air becomes thinner, which means there is less oxygen available for the body to function properly.
 This lack of oxygen can lead to various symptoms and, in severe cases, can become life-threatening.
 The severity of altitude sickness can vary from person to person and can also depend on factors such as the speed of ascent, individual susceptibility, and overall health.